marufarafat/WooPackages/README.md

 ## 6.1 Activation Payload & Response

-The license server expects the activation payload to include the domain:
+The entitlement server expects the activation payload to include the domain:

 ```json
 {